Flaviojcf/rabbitmq-masstransit/README.md

-This project aims to implement RabbitMQ using the MassClient library.
+This project aims to implement RabbitMQ using the MassTransist library.